hermangroup/docs/wallets/electrum/advanced.rst

 masternode cannot be activated.

 Activation will require your password if your wallet is encrypted, because a message must be signed.
-After waiting for Dash Electrum to sign and broadcast your masternode announcement, you will be presented with a message detailing the result.
+After waiting for Historia Electrum to sign and broadcast your masternode announcement, you will be presented with a message detailing the result.
 The status of your masternode will be updated in the table and the **View Masternode** tab.